zm1990s/dify-docs/en/guides/application-publishing/launch-your-webapp-quickly/README.md

 ### Embedding Your AI Site

-You can also embed and integrate Dify Web App into your website, blog, or any other web page.
+You can also integrate Dify Web App into your own web project, blog, or any other web page.
 For more details, please take a refer to [Embedding In Websites](https://docs.dify.ai/guides/application-publishing/embedding-in-websites).